hcsa/yacg/rules.md

 **To play a card, you need to pay energy**.

-- The total amount of energy to be paid is in the top-left corner of the card.
+- The total amount of energy to be paid is the largest number in the top-right corner of the card.
 - Some of the cost must be paid with energy of the same color as the card’s color.
-This is the number in the bottom-left corner of the card.
+This is the number near the total cost, slightly above it.
 - The number in the bottom-right corner is the difference between the two.
 This cost can be paid with energy of any color.
 - Brown cards are colorless.
 There is no brown energy, and their cost can be paid with energy of any color.